Saints & Sinners (Whitesnake album): Reissue

-Saints & Sinners was reissued by EMI on 12 March 2007 as a multi-disc box set, featuring remastered and previously unreleased demos and outtakes, including an unfinished track, "Soul Survivor".
+Saints & Sinners was reissued by EMI Records on 12 March 2007 as a multi-disc box set, featuring remastered and previously unreleased demos and outtakes, including an unfinished track, "Soul Survivor".
 The album was part of a re-issue along with the earlier Whitesnake releases, not released by Rhino Entertainment.

 The album was later released as part of "The Box 'O' Snakes" box set in November 2011, again with previous Whitesnake material which Coverdale calls that box set in The Blues Album complication interview in April 2020, "my final farewell to that era of Whitesnake's history".
 Alongside the past material, Coverdale said that the albums that were "cop[ied] digitally" possess the ability to be restored and remastered, but unfortunately cannot be remixed (with the exception of Slide It In and later Whitesnake Geffen Records material) as a result of the 2008 Universal Studios fire, that burned every "24-track masters" that was "lost or misplaced in the storage facility".
+After EMI was sold to Universal Music Group in 2011, following its back catalogue being later acquired by Warner Music Group, the rights to Saints & Sinners became split by region.
+Parlophone Records and Sunburst currently holds the album's copyrights in Europe, including other previously released Whitesnake material, while Geffen currently distributes the album in North America.

+Artwork

+The sleeve resembled a Psyche Revived by Cupid's Kiss resin statue with a snake that was assembled by the group's merchandise staff using soft clay.
+However, the photoshoot of the statue did not impress Coverdale the way he envisioned it to be, mainly because of the heating from the lights.
+A change to reshoot was thrown out of the question because "as usual with us, everything was last minute & there was no time to change it."